Sarah Stewart (cancer researcher): Other research

 Stewart helped to identify other viruses in her lifetime, such as herpes, Burkitt's and what are known as C-type viruses.
 C-type viruses are not as strong as A and B and typically effect people more mildly than others.
 However, it has occasionally been linked to the development of Leukemia.
 It became known that there were some viruses that could lead to or be a cause for certain cancers.
 Stewart developed an interest in researching these viral links to cancer in light of the pioneering research of Jonas Salk in developing a vaccine for the virus which caused polio.

 Death and afterward

 Stewart herself was diagnosed with the disease she spent her life researching, cancer.
-Beginning with ovarian cancer and then obtaining lung cancer which ultimately cost her her life.
-Long time colleague and friend Bernice Eddy said that Stewart continued to do work and more research until she unfortunately became too sick to work in 1974.
+Beginning with ovarian cancer and then obtaining lung cancer which ultimately costing her life.
+Long time colleague and friend Bernice Eddy said that Stewart continued to do work and more research until she became too sick to work in 1974.
 She died in her home in New Smyrna Beach, Florida on November 27, 1976.
-Stewart was interred at the Rock Creek Cemetery on the 23rd of May, 1977.
+Stewart was interred at the Rock Creek Cemetery on May 23, 1977.
 Her memorial service was held at the Presbyterian Church in Bethesda, Maryland.
 Today, a collection of her papers is held at the National Library of Medicine in Bethesda, Maryland and are viewed by researchers, students, professors, health professionals and even the public to continue to learn more about her research and work.